JujuAdams/Vinyl/docs/5.0/Config-Macros.md

 *Default value: `1`*

-Maximum output gain for sound instances.
+Maximum output gain for sound voices.
 Must be greater than or equal to zero.
 You can read more about Vinyl's gain structure [here](Gain-Structure).

 &nbsp;